hliulab/unifyimmun/README.md

 The training data for pHLA and pTCR is stored in the <kbd>data</kbd> folder.
 The source code for UnifyImmun model, as well as the training and testing scripts, are in the <kbd>source</kbd> folder.
 The trained models are stored in the <kbd>trained model</kbd> folder.

 ### Model training
-UnifyImmun's training process is structured into four sequential steps to ensure the model's proper function and optimization.
-Each steo is designed to work in conjunction with other steps to achieve the best predictive performance.

->Step 1: Begin the training process using the pHLA binding data.

-`python source/step-1-HLA_1.py`

->Step 2: Train the model using the pTCR binding data.

-`python source/step-2-TCR_1.py`

->Step 3: Proceed the training process using pHLA binding data.

-`python source/step-3-HLA_2.py`

->Phase 4: Complete the training using pTCR binding data.

-`python source/step-4-TCR_2.py`

-### Batch run training steps
->For the convenience of sequentially running all the training steps, you can use the provided Python script named run_all_phases.py.
+For the convenience of sequentially running all the training steps, you can use the provided Python script named run_all_phases.py.
 After ensuring that the required environment and dependencies are installed, execute the following code:

 `python source/run_all_phases.py`